With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreEdward Hines Junior Va Hospital Kankakee Clinic is a mental health facility in Kankakee County, IL, located at 581 William Latham Drive, Suite 301, 60914.
+Learn MoreEdward Hines Junior Va Hospital Kankakee Clinic is one of mental health facilities in Kankakee County, Illinois, located at 581 William Latham Drive, Suite 301, 60914 zip code.
 Edward Hines Junior Va Hospital Kankakee Clinic provides telemedicine/telehealth and outpatient treatment.
-Edward Hines Junior Va Hospital Kankakee Clinic provides group therapy, couples/family therapy and behavior modification to adults, seniors 65 or older and young adults.
+Edward Hines Junior Va Hospital Kankakee Clinic provides group therapy, cognitive behavioral therapy and behavior modification to young adults, seniors 65 or older and adults.
 Edward Hines Junior Va Hospital Kankakee Clinic also supports veterans.
-Some other services available at Edward Hines Junior Va Hospital Kankakee Clinic include diet and exercise counseling, suicide prevention services and housing services.
+Additional services provided at Edward Hines Junior Va Hospital Kankakee Clinic include diet and exercise counseling, family psychoeducation and assertive community treatment.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.